ChuksAjeh/CS-230/CodingStyleGuide.md

 This document will serve as this groups definition for Java code styling.

+## Language

+British English wil be used throughout, "colour" is spelt with a u.

 ## Source files

 All source files will contain a single single top-level class, no sub classes.